dolthub/docs/content/reference/cli.md

 **Description**

 With no arguments lists the tables in the current working set but if a commit is specified it will list the tables in that commit.
-If the {{.EmphasisLeft}}--verbose{{.EmphasisRight}} flag is provided a row count will also be displayed.
+If the `--verbose` flag is provided a row count will also be displayed.

 If the `--system` flag is supplied this will show the dolt system tables which are queryable with SQL.